alexakayman/ascii-maker/README.md

 2. Enter the YouTube URL of the video you want to extract audio from

-   - This can be the same as your source video
+   - This can be any video, allowing you to create unique combinations!
-   - Or a different video if you want to mix things up!

 3. The script will:
    - Download the audio from YouTube